AIGCEra/.github/profile/README.md

  <div align=center id="Form1DesignTime"><img src="https://user-images.githubusercontent.com/26355688/196173217-dfe1d7d1-5ae3-4da4-a455-1462d86ef20b.jpg" width="67%"/></div>
 <p>Generally, we will see the following <i>Runtime Results</i>:</p>
 <div align=center id="Form1Runtime"><img src="https://user-images.githubusercontent.com/26355688/196174538-97d01137-f58c-4a6e-a878-6246824ec7c7.jpg" width="33%"/></div>
-<p>When we convert this project into a project that supports WebRuntime, we will see completely different runtime scenarios, as shown in the following figure, which is one of them:</p>
+<p>When we convert this project into a project that supports WebRuntime, we will see <i>Completely Different Runtime Scenarios</i>, as shown in the following figure, which is <ins>one of them</ins>:</p>
 <div align=center id="dynForm"><img src="https://user-images.githubusercontent.com/26355688/196175684-e6f36ad4-d7df-4a9e-9f62-b4ce3b78ab6f.jpg" width="67%"/></div>

-<p>The application systems supported by WebRuntime need an initialization run description, which is usually described by a Web page or an Xml document.
-Due to the differences in initialization descriptions, we will see the startup main window with completely different structures.
-Different initialization conditions correspond to different runtime results, which we call a "Runtime State".
+<p>Every application systems supported by WebRuntime need an <i>Initialization Run Description</i>, which is usually described by a Web page or an Xml document.
+Due to the differences in initialization descriptions, we will see the startup main window with <i>Completely Different Structures</i>.
+Different initialization conditions correspond to different runtime results, which we call a "<ins>Runtime State</i>".
 WebRuntime enables a <i>Desktop Application</i> to support <i>Three Types of <ins>Runtime States</ins></i>:

 <div align=left>